microsoft/RoomAliveToolkit/RoomAliveToolkitForUnity/README.md

 Here are a few of the most comon reasons why one might want to use this toolkit:

 * To easily get and render Kinect depth + RGB + audio + skeleton data in Unity.
-Our project includes Unity shaders that *mesh* depth images and texture map them so your CPU is ready for other tasks.
+Our project includes Unity shaders that *mesh* depth docs/Images and texture map them so your CPU is ready for other tasks.
 * To perform projection mapping with multiple projectors and/or Kinect cameras.
 * To perform user view-dependent projection mapping on both static and moving scenes.